stazay/excel_extractor/README.md

 )
 ````

-The above code extracts additional data to the nested_list from workbook_2 and workbook_3.
+The above code extracts additional data to the nested_list from workbook_2, using workbook_3 as a backup in case of not finding any match.

 (a)
-* First, sheet_index:2 of workbook_2 is searched for matches of the `nl[i][queried_index]` (3rd index in the item in the nested_list and column F from workbook_1).
-* If a match is found in the entirety of column D, corresponding data from columns A and F are appended to the nested_list entry.
-* No backup searches are defined.
-* Datetime objects are not cleaned.
-* Previous entry in the nested_list is being checked for a match in the `nl[i][queried_index]`, to save time and extract the same information extracted as previously.
-* After each entry extracted, a print statement will be made.

-(b)
-* Next, a `backup` is defined for the next stage of data extraction (from workbook_3).
+* A `backup` is defined for the next stage of data extraction (from workbook_3) - NOTE: multiple backups can be defined.
 * This is using workbook_3, sheet_index:8, extracting information from columns F and H, by searching for a match in the `nl[i][queried_index]` (3rd index in the item in the nested_list and column F from workbook_1).
 * If a match is found in the entirety of column D, corresponding data from columns F and H are appended to the nested_list entry.
 * NOTE: The `backup` code is only used if the next stage of the data extraction fails to find any match.

-(c)
+(b)
 * Finally, sheet_index:1 of workbook_3 is searched for matches of the `nl[i][queried_index]` (3rd index in the item in the nested_list and column F from workbook_1).
 * If a match is found in the entirety of column C, corresponding data from columns F and M are appended to the nested_list entry.
 * Backup entries are defined in the section above (b).